What are the logistics of coaching with you?

 What are your views on accountability?

 Accountability is a tricky thing.
 ADHDers respond to external accountability but generally chafe under it and grow to hate it.
 I don’t want to be anyone’s mom or wife.
 And I’m already somebody’s husband and two somebodies dad.
 My philosophy is that my job as your coach is to provide passive accountability by simply meeting with you weekly.
 This provides a soft deadline at a recurring interval.
 But ultimately, my goal is to teach my clients to be accountable to themselves.
 I do not do daily check-ins.
 I don’t follow up via email or text to see if my clients are doing what they said they would do.
 I may suggest that they email me at a certain progress point.
-It might take longer to reach ones goals this manner.
+It might take longer to reach one’s goals in this manner.
 But when those goals are reached, they will be far more lasting and sustainable.
 My goal is always to teach my clients to eventually not need me.
 Also, if I become a person who hounds you to do things, that will damage the coaching relationship and eventually you won’t want to come to our sessions anymore.
 And that will guarantee that you don’t reach your stated goals in our coaching, as coaching is built on a solid coach/client relationship.
 Especially if the work of change becomes difficult or anxiety-producing, I need my clients to still want to engage.
 That only happens if the coaching relationship is strong.

 What is your policy on homework?